 Posted by Frank Lloyd Wright Foundation on Friday, June 16, 2017

-While in the Architectural Discovery camp, younger students explored various aspects of architecture and learn about some of Frank Lloyd Wright’s most famous architectural concepts.
+While in the Architectural Discovery camp, younger students will explore various aspects of architecture and learn about some of Frank Lloyd Wright’s most famous architectural concepts.
+Architecture-based activities and projects will promote the students’ creativity and imagination, while explaining the different patterns in nature and how the patterns influence architecture.
+Students will also get the opportunity to make an abstract art piece inspired by Wright’s stained glass.

 Design Your Dream Space

-Students became junior architects as they use art, math, science, and language to create innovative spaces.
-This immersive program took students through the steps of architectural creation – from concept to execution – of a fully detailed three-dimensional model of their own compact dream space.
+Students become junior architects as they use art, math, science, and language to create innovative spaces.
+This immersive program takes students through the steps of architectural creation – from concept to execution – of a fully detailed three-dimensional model of their own compact dream space.
+Dealing with the needs and desires of clients, environmental and sustainability concerns, and questions about color and style are part of the daily life of an architect.
+Students will discover how careful consideration each of these elements contribute to a great design.

 Wright for the Future

-Students explored how to respond to real world challenges such as global warming, pollution, new trends in energy and communication technologies, advancements in construction methods, and new modes of transportation in this project-based camp.
+Students explore how to respond to real world challenges such as global warming, pollution, new trends in energy and communication technologies, advancements in construction methods, and new modes of transportation in this project-based camp.
+As the student’s research exciting, newly constructed concept buildings and cutting-edge architects, they’ll work in teams to develop thoughtful plans for cities of the future.